 Chief Executive Officer

-Heidi is a proud Wiradjuri and Yorta Yorta woman, who grew up in towns across Western Sydney and Western NSW.
+Heidi is a proud Wiradjuri and Yorta Yorta woman, who grew up on Darug and Gundungurra country.

 She has a deep understanding of the issues facing her Aboriginal and Torres Strait Islander community and has devoted her life to breaking the cycle.